When you don't need building approval

 - minor attachments fixed to a building, such as a sunhood to an existing building if the sunhood's area is less than 2m²

 Some building work may require approval under council planning schemes.
 Owners are responsible for complying with relevant planning schemes and should check with the local council before starting any work.

-See the full list of other accepted development building work in Schedule 2 of the Building Regulation 2006.
+See the full list of other accepted development (exempt) building work in Schedule 2 of the Building Regulation 2021.